Steps to take when applying for US Financial Aid

-Please note that the full description of the application process which is available elsewhere on this website.
+Please note that the full description of the application process is available elsewhere on this website.

-Students must have been admitted to the University of Otago in the course they wish to receive funding for.
+Students must have received an offer of place for the University of Otago in the course they wish to receive funding for.
 Please note that not all courses are eligible for students to receive US Financial Aid.

 2. Complete “FAFSA”

 This is based on your prior year tax information.
 It outlines your eligibility for Aid and provides the US Department of Education with the financial information to calculate your Expected Family Contribution.
 Please insert Otago’s school code (G 21568).

 3. Complete Entrance Counselling